amineNouabi/alx-system_engineering-devops/0x06-regular_expressions/README.md

 6. Call me maybe - Find a regular expression that will match a 10 digit phone number.

 7. OMG WHY ARE YOU SHOUTING? - Find a regular expression that will match only capital letters.

+8. Textme - Extract the sender, the receiver, the flags, and the message : `[SENDER: RECEIVER] Message (flags)` from a log file.